-Yes, by God’s grace I have actually used this tool to apologize and boy is it painful.
+Yes, by God’s grace, I have actually used this tool to apologize and boy is it painful.
 But anything I might do to make the apology less painful would have ruined it.
-However, afterwards I feel clean and restored by God and usually get a decent restoration of the relationship I have harmed.
+However, afterwards I feel clean and restored in my relationship with God and usually get a decent restoration of the relationship I have harmed.

 Anything I include in my apology that makes it hurt less will decrease the chance of RESTORING THE RELATIONSHIP or HEALING THE DAMAGE DONE TO THE OTHER.

 Ponder the elements of the prodigal son’s planned apology to his faithful father.
 Luke 15:11

 (One caveat, I need to do the apology with no expectations of ever receiving the response I desire in return.
 There is no point getting mad at them for not responding “properly”, after all, it took me long enough to go to God and do my part properly.
 Doing things God’s way is a reward in itself and oftentimes the only one who notices that I “finally got it right” is God.
 He rewards me with inner cleanliness and more open fellowship with him.)